idontwantausernameplease/blurg/contents/urban-sprawl.md

 - Land value speculations
 - Assigning no value to open space or nature

+Clicking on any of these will lead to a description of the problem and their solution.

 Some other policies indirectly limit spatial growth:
 - Farming subsidies
 - Nature protection

-They don't do so without consequences and are not nearly enough to counteract the problems of urban sprawl, so they cannot be seen as solutions.
+They don't do so without consequences (link to housing crisis article) and are not nearly enough to counteract the problems of urban sprawl, so they cannot be seen as solutions.

-Insufficient remidies:
+## Insufficient remidies:
+Commonly advocated as a solution to urban sprawl:
 - Urban growth boundaries / green belts

 Urban growth boundaries are a tool specifically used to limit spatial growth.
 The problem with urban growth boundaries is that there is no real way of determining where the boundaries optimally should be.
 Even if there was a way, those optimal boundaries would change over time, because a long list of dynamic parameters affects where the boundaries should be (Brueckner, 2000).
 This is another reason to solve the root causes; they tend to be much easier to calculate an optimal solution for. https://www.sciencedirect.com/science/article/pii/S0264837721006256?casa_token=20oYyUq-KBEAAAAA:mLmGGlUMuyL7TXt-ZejT1FG2cMTfGDf316UuHSHKZ8YQluJCRU1A3qhPt_Ip3I51a5sMXVtdYA